noelbk/armadillo/README.md

 It's useful for algorithm development directly in C++, and/or quick conversion of research code into production environments.
-The syntax (API) is deliberately similar to Matlab.
+It has high-level syntax and functionality which is deliberately similar to Matlab.

-The library provides efficient classes for vectors, matrices and cubes, as well as 200+ associated functions (eg. contiguous and non-contiguous submatrix views).
+The library provides efficient classes for vectors, matrices and cubes, as well as 200+ associated functions covering essential and advanced functionality for data processing and manipulation of matrices.

 Various matrix decompositions are provided through integration with LAPACK, or one of its high performance drop-in replacements (eg. OpenBLAS, Intel MKL, Apple Accelerate framework, etc).

 A sophisticated expression evaluator (via C++ template meta-programming)